Milinkov-N/progress-bar/README.md

 }
 ```

-And the last thing we left to talk about is how with traits we can extend functionality
+The last thing we left to talk about is how with traits we can extend functionality
-of predefined public interfaces of standard library and pretty mach any library!
+of predefined public interfaces of standard library and pretty much any library!

 Firstly, let's look at the code: